 Odds and Outs for Omaha Draws

 So as not to slow things down, I won't provide an exhaustive list of the standard Hold'em hands and draws here.
-If you don't know how many outs are in an open-ended straight draw, check out this article here.
+If you don't know, check how many outs are in an open-ended straight draw here.

 The Wraparound: A wraparound straight draw is where you have two cards above and one below the two connected board cards (or vice versa).
 For example: